sgtpep/ebookmap/README.md

 ./import-data https://download.bbbike.org/osm/bbbike/NewYork/NewYork.osm.pbf
 ```

 - Default object names in the OpenStreetMap data are provided in local languages.
-If you want to see names in English run (note: not all objects on OpenStreetMap may have been translated to English, it depends on efforts of OpenStreetMap contributors):
+Run this command if you want to convert names to English (note: not all objects on OpenStreetMap may have been translated to English, it depends on efforts of OpenStreetMap contributors):

 ```shell
 ./translate-data